 After a delicious breakfast we will depart Jasper, taking a secluded valley road south to Athabasca Falls.
 Joining the Icefields Parkway we will make our way to the cozy cabins at Sunwapta Bungalows - our home for the night.
 A short walk to the falls will feel great after a fantastic dinner.

-Today we will have covered 37 miles (60 km) and two optional short walks.
+Distance: 37 miles (60 km) and two optional short walks.

 Day 3: Sunwapta to the Columbia Icefield